Skip to main content

 • Recovery expenses

 One of the biggest influences on the cost of a chemical peel is the type of chemical peel you receive.
-Below is a breakdown of the average cost* of chemical peels by type.
-Keep in mind that light and medium chemical peels may require multiple treatments to achieve your desired results.
+Below is a breakdown of the average cost* of chemical peels by type.1 Keep in mind that light and medium chemical peels may require multiple treatments to achieve your desired results, which increases the overall cost.

-Calculate the cost of a light chemical peel near you
+Calculate the costs of a chemical peel near you

 This field is required